Hong Kong court denies bail to tycoon activist Jimmy Lai | DW | 09.02.2021

 Hong Kong's top court on Monday denied bail to Beijing critic Jimmy Lai – the most high-profile person charged under a new national security law.

-The landmark case dramatically underlines changes the law has made to semi-autonomous Hong Kong's common law traditions.
+The landmark case dramatically underlines changes the legislation has made to the common law traditions of semi-autonomous Hong Kong.

 Lai has been in custody since December 3 last year, except for a period of about a week when he was granted bail.
 He was brought back into custody on December 31 after a hearing that followed an appeal from the Hong Kong government.